U3-xi: Pushing the Boundaries of Speaker Recognition by Incorporating Uncertainty: Background

-As shown in Fig.~\ref{fig:xi}, the projection layer maps the utterance-level representation $\boldsymbol{\phi}^\text{s}$ into a $C$-dimensional vector, where $C$ is the number of speakers in the training set.
-This vector is then optimized using a classification objective, with the softmax function playing a central role.
+During training, the utterance-level representation $\boldsymbol{\phi}^\text{s}$ is projected into a $C$-dimensional space, where $C$ denotes the number of speakers in the training set.
+Speaker classification is performed using Additive Angular Margin Softmax (AAM-Softmax) \cite{deng2019arcface}, which is widely adopted in speaker recognition to enhance embedding discriminability.